casbrugman/JS98/README.md

 ![logo](https://raw.githubusercontent.com/cbarsugman/JS98/master/logo.png)

-JS98 is a plain TypeScript/JavaScript + CSS library for making interactive Windows 98 like enivornments in the browser.
+JS98 is a plain TypeScript/JavaScript + CSS library for making interactive Windows 98 like environments in the browser.

 ## Features
 * Desktop Icons which can by default moved and activated in a Windows like fashion.